hsachinraj/Azurelabs/README.md

 ## Deploy Asp.Net application to Azure App Service using VSTS

-In this lab we are going to discuss about **Deploying Asp.Net application to Azure App service using Visual Studio Team Services**.
+This lab will show you how you can deploy an ASP.Net application to Azure App Service using an CI/CD pipeline in Visual Studio Team Services.

 ## Pre-requisites
 <table>